neuro-ml/inverse_weighting/README.md

 These weights are used in loss functions, see `iw/torch.py` and `dpipe/torch/functional.py`.

-All final experiments (for publicly available data) could be built via configs in `config/exp_holdout`.
-To successfully process data and build-run experiments one need to change core paths `iw/path.py`.
+The final experiments (for publicly available data) could be built via configs in `config/exp_holdout`.
+Additionally, you need to change paths in `iw/path.py` to your local ones.
+The results are presented in `notebook/results/build_froc.ipynb`
+(and `notebook/results/build_froc_camera_ready_version.ipynb`).

 Validation experiments could be built via configs in `config/exp_val`.
 It includes hyperparameters search for the Focal Loss.
-Results are presented in `notebook/results/val_exps_visualization.ipynb`.
+Its results are presented in `notebook/results/val_exps_visualization.ipynb`.

 ## Experiment Reproduction